3liz/lizmap-web-client/.github/ISSUE_TEMPLATE/2_Feature_request.md

 ---
 name: "☝️ Feature request"
 about: Suggest an idea for a new feature or an improvement.
+3Liz's paid software development => https://www.3liz.com/services.html#software-dev
 title: ''
 labels: enhancement
 assignees: ''